Hans: A head can't really explode just because it's shot, right?

 - In the DCAU, robot heads tend to get exploded one way or another.
 In Justice League, Luthor reveals he has a kill switch for AMAZO—excuse me, "the android", and uses it in this fashion... but by this point, a simple head asplosion just makes him mad.

 - Family Guy: A cutaway gag shows Peter's head exploding after he eats half a fudgsicle in one bite.

-- In another episode, a cutaway gag has customers' heads exploding after eating muffins that were baked by Peter.
+- In another episode, a cutaway gag has customers' heads exploding after eating cupcakes that were baked by Peter.
 It also makes Peter a literal Lethal Chef.

-- Recently done in an episode of Fish Hooks, specifically it was Clamantha, after finding out that the girls knew about the party crashers.
+- Done in an episode of Fish Hooks, specifically it was Clamantha, after finding out that the girls knew about the party crashers.
 However, she is just a head so she blew herself up.

 - In the Futurama episode "Where No Fan Has Gone Before", Bender's head explodes after George Takei accidentally activates his Self-Destruct Mechanism.

 - "Put Your Head On My Shoulder" introduces Malfunctioning Eddie, a neurotic robot used-car salesman whose head would explode when startled or excited.
 He shows up later in "Insane in the Mainframe" as a robot asylum inmate, where his condition is brought under control with medication (he only experiences a tiny explosion on his shoulder).